Jairo411/DogEngine/README.md

 <p>This is repository holds my attempt into making a game engine from stratch, using C/C++.
 This project has been worked on, on and off throughout my years in humber and continues to be developed on.<p>

-## how to clone my repository using gitbash
+## How to clone my repository using gitbash
 <h4> <h4>

 ```gitbash